admiralakber/MultiNEAT/README.md

 ### License

 GNU Lesser General Public License v3.0

 ### Documentation
 [MultiNEAT official website](http://multineat.com/docs.html)

 #### To compile

-To build we use [EZMake](https://github.com/thaum0/ezmake) to generate CMake files and CMake to generate Makefiles.
+To build we use [EZMake](https://github.com/thaum0/ezmake) on top of CMake.

-EZMake generates a basic Makefile to get started that we will use below.
+There is a basic Makefile to get started, that we will use below.

-First, pull the git submodules:
+First, pull the EZMake git submodule:
 ```bash
 make gitreqs
 ```